chengpei-wu/chengpei-wu.github.io/_posts/2025-07-10-Flow Matching.md

 Q.E.D.

-## 4. Summary and Further Readings
+## 4. summary and further readings

 We introduced the principle of Flow Matching from the ground up: from vector fields and flows to the design of conditional paths and training loss.
 By understanding its mathematical foundation, we can better appreciate its connection to score-based models, diffusion, and neural ODEs.